By News Team

 The New England Patriots and Pittsburgh Steelers lead the way as the most successful franchises in Superbowl history, while the Dallas Cowboys and San Francisco 49ers don’t sit far behind.

-The Patriots won six Superbowls under the Tom Brady-Bill Belichick partnership and were often NFL favourites, though that partnership ended this offseason with Brady’s departure to Tampa Bay Buccaneers.
+The Patriots won six Superbowls under the Tom Brady-Bill Belichick partnership and were often NFL favourites, though that partnership ended with Brady’s departure to Tampa Bay Buccaneers.
 The Pittsburgh Steelers, meanwhile, have a long tradition as a winning franchise, claiming six titles over a 34-year period.

 |New England Patriots||6|